rust-lang/book/src/ch04-01-ownership.md

 > This is referred to as *last in, first out*.
 Think of a stack of plates: when
 > you add more plates, you put them on top of the pile, and when you need a
 > plate, you take one off the top.
 Adding or removing plates from the middle or
-> bottom wouldn't work as well!
+> bottom wouldn’t work as well!
 Adding data is called *pushing onto the stack*
 > and removing data is called *popping off the stack*.
 >
 > The stack is fast because of the way it accesses the data: it never has to